Tacoma Water Quality at a Glance

 Apply for Bill Assistance

 Qualify for the Bill Credit Assistance Plan if your household income is at or below 60% of area median income.
-This program provides automatic monthly credits plus additional credits for on-time payments.
+This programme provides automatic monthly credits plus additional credits for on-time payments — helping manage bills during the 2025–2026 rate increases.
 Visit mytpu.org or call (253) 502-8400 for applications.
+Budget Billing and payment arrangement options are also available.

 Report Water Issues

 Contact Tacoma Public Utilities customer service at (253) 502-8600 for water quality concerns, pressure problems, or service interruptions.
-Emergency services are available 24/7 for urgent issues like main breaks or safety concerns.
+Emergency services are available 24/7 for urgent issues such as main breaks or discolouration.
+Water quality enquiries during business hours: (253) 502-8207.
+You can also stay up to date via our water alert news feed.

 Frequently Asked Questions